kanyewestfan420/corfetch/README.md

 # rustfetch
-Basic command-line tool for displaying system info/specs
+Basic command-line tool for displaying system info/specs, written in rust.
+Inspired by neofetch